atharvParlikar/portfolio/src/content/blog/gen-ai-for-non-technical-founders.md

 At the beginning, those numbers are random.
 The model is useless.
 It gives nonsense.
 Then comes training.

 **Training** is the process of slowly adjusting those numbers so that the model's outputs become more and more correct or useful.
 For a language model, that means predicting the next word well.
-For an image model, that means generating images that match descriptions.
-For a video model, it means producing frames that look real and consistent.
+For an image model, that means generating visuals that match descriptions.
+For a video model, it means producing frames that are temporally consistent and realistic.

 Training is expensive.
 Very expensive.
 This is why companies like OpenAI, Google, and Anthropic matter.
 They're not just selling APIs, they own and operate massive training pipelines that turn random numbers into powerful models.
 Those trained weights are the real asset.